System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 ### Hardware requirements

 - A CUDA GPU with compute capability >= 7.5
-  - We verified our results on an RTX 2080 Ti, an RTX 3090, an RTX 4090, and an NVIDIA L40s.
-The figures in the manuscript were generated on the RTX 4090.
+  - The figures in the manuscript were generated on the RTX 4090.
+We have found comparable results on the RTX 2080 Ti, RTX 3090, RTX 4090, and NVIDIA L40s.
   - Some results are only achieved at high load.
 For this reason, benchmarks can be completed faster on GPUs with smaller memory.
 (For verification, a high-end GPU such as the L40s may thus not be desirable.)